Salesforce Integration via AppExchange Setup Guide Follow

 - In the Status Mapping section, map Splash guest statuses to Salesforce campaign member statuses.
 While you can map multiple Splash RSVP statuses to one Salesforce status, Splash will use the order they appear in the list when synching data from Salesforce to Splash.

-- Under Event Level Integration, select Allow user to disable integration for specific events, if you want to allow users to turn off the Salesforce integration for Splash events in the event level integration settings.
+- Under Event Level Integration, select Allow user to disable integration for specific events, if you want to allow users to turn off the Salesforce integration for Splash events in the event level integration settings

 Splash Action Triggers